dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 Allowed symbol name formats:

   1. Type name only (includes all types with the name, regardless of the containing type or namespace)
+  2. Type name only ending with the wildcard symbol (includes all types whose name starts with the given name, regardless of the containing type or namespace)
-  2. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format) with an optional "T:" prefix.
+  3. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format) with an optional "T:" prefix.
+  4. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format) with an optional "T:" prefix and ending with the wildcard symbol.

 Default Value: None